The democratization of energy is a fact

 The strategy of curbing renewable can be very dangerous for the Spanish electricity system as it is known now.
 And you can not stem the tide.

 What if continues to raise the electric bill and thousands of people become disconnected from the network?

 But what if 1 million consumers are disconnected?

-The effect could be catastrophic, because the fixed charge start up in order to distribute them between less system cost consumers.
+The effect could be catastrophic because of the fixed charge start-up in order to distribute them between less system cost consumers.
 Which would result in more consumers are disconnected from the network.
 So who would pay the tariff deficit?
 How premiums are paid to renewable still entitled to premium?

-Lords legislators, as it would be better to transition to distributed generation model over the let’s see what happen strategy.
+Lord’s legislators, as it would be better to transition to a distributed generation model over the let’s see what happens strategy.

 Much they like to talk about … the inheritance received.
 Let’s see what will be the inheritance given.
 Mismanagement of today maybe tomorrow’s disaster.